Understanding Periodized Rehab & Load Management for Better Recovery

 Periodized rehabilitation typically progresses through several distinct phases, each with specific goals and approaches.

-Phase 1: Acute Management and Protection
+Phase 1: Acute Management and Protection (RECOVER)

 Key Components

-- Protected movement that doesn't aggravate symptoms
+- Pain-free movement that doesn't aggravate symptoms

 During this phase, exercise is carefully controlled to avoid disrupting early healing while providing enough stimulus to prevent excessive tissue weakening.